BarbzYHOOL/Ding80-to-Zygor/README.md

 Auberdine added for lvl 19-20
 Cracking Maury's Foot and Mai'Zoth added.
 Desolace has been replaced by Arathi Highlands.
-Removed Foreman Razelcraz questline, not worth the hassle of stepping into horde territory, hellfire slightly reorganized because of this.
+Removed Foreman Razelcraz questline, not worth the hassle of stepping into horde territory.
 Removed Withered Basidium, to much grind.

 ## Progress